 6.4.1.
 Frequency of verifications

-Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family.
+Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
 The decision on the number of the vehicles in the sample may be taken by the responsible authority based on risk assessment methodology, but in principle should not be less than 500.

 If the number of vehicles in the sample is less than 500, then on the request of the manufacturer and with the agreement of the responsible authority, a maximum of 5 per cent of the values may be excluded from the sample.
 In such a case, the manufacturer needs to provide adequate information on the reason behind the exclusion for each vehicle to the authority.